thezeroalpha/lectures.alex.balgavy.eu/content/advanced-logic-notes/bisimulations/index.md

 Two models are bisimilar ($M \underline{\leftrightarrow} M'$) if there exists a bisimulation Z ∈ W × W'.

 Basically, models are bisimilar if they are, in essence, the same (there may be extra states or relations in one of the models but those states/relations do not add any new information compared to the other model).
-A bisimulation then is the set of states that are bisimilar between two models.
+A bisimulation then is the set of pairs of states that are bisimilar between two models.

-Two pointed models are bisimilar if there exists a bisimulation such that (w,w') ∈ Z
+Two pointed models are bisimilar if there exists a bisimulation Z such that (w,w') ∈ Z

 Two states are modally equivalent if they satisfy exactly the same formulas.
 So if M,w and M',w' are bisimilar, then they are modally equivalent.

 If two states are modally equivalent, then they are bisimilar.

-### Example
+## Example of a bisimulation
 It's a bit hard to describe this in words, but intuitive if you see it.
-Here's an example:
+Here's an example with two models:

 ![Bisimulation diagram](bisimulation-example.png)